nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive.md

 #### Installing Nuxeo Drive on Mac OS X

-Nuxeo Drive is known to work on OS X starting from the version 10.8 (Mountain Lion).

 **To install Nuxeo Drive on your Mac OS X computer:**

 1. Download the installer (.dmg file) from the **Nuxeo Drive** tab in the **Home** or from the [Nuxeo Drive update site](http://community.nuxeo.com/static/drive/latest/nuxeo-drive.dmg).